citp/privacy-policy-historical/r/ra/rac/rachaelray.com.md

-> *The following text is extracted and transformed from the rachaelray.com privacy policy that was archived on 2007-12-08.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071208175253id_/http%3A//www.rachaelray.com/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the rachaelray.com privacy policy that was archived on 2008-05-09.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080509090022id_/http%3A//www.rachaelray.com/privacy.php) for the most accurate reproduction.*

 # Rachael Ray's Official Website :: Privacy Policy

-_**Last modified on November 21, 2007**_
+_**Last modified on March 13, 2008
+**_

 **Privacy Policy**